Pullen Moving Listed by kairos Ransomware Group

 Pullen Moving Company owns and operates two warehouses for storing household goods, office furniture, and industrial equipment in Woodbridge, VA as well as a fleet of vehicles for local, long distance, and international moving.
 We are proud members of the American Trucking

 On April 13, 2026, Pullen Moving appeared on the leak site of the kairos ransomware group.
-The company, which operates two warehouses in Woodbridge, Virginia, and maintains a fleet for local, long-distance, and international household and commercial moves, had internal files exfiltrated during a ransomware attack.
+The company, which operates two warehouses in Woodbridge, Virginia, and maintains a fleet for local, long-distance, and international household and commercial moves, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of people affected remains unknown, anyone whose household goods, office furniture, or personal documents were stored or transported by Pullen Moving could have information now in attackers’ hands.

 Public reporting indicates that kairos listed Pullen Moving on its leak site on April 13, 2026.
 The data consists of internal files exfiltrated after the company was hit by ransomware.
 Pullen Moving’s own description confirms it stores household goods, office furniture, and industrial equipment in its Virginia warehouses and handles moves that frequently include detailed customer records such as names, addresses, phone numbers, inventory lists, and payment information.
 No confirmed count of exposed records has been released, and the precise contents of the leaked files have not been independently verified beyond the group’s claims.